 Together, participants build skills in group facilitation, intercultural communication, project management, critical thinking, and more.
 Co-creation and youth participation guided the development of this programme, and this approach to participatory learning continues to guide its content and tone.

-The 2021 Programme will take place online via 10 virtual seminars between April 22 and August 12.
-Over these 4 months, participants will work with peers across the world to develop skills in critical thinking, intercultural communication, project management, teamwork, and the fundamentals of organising and implementing public awareness campaigns.
-Seminars will last between 1 and 2 hours and can be adjusted according to the needs of the group and the topic at hand.
+The 2021 GGY Programme takes place online via 10 virtual seminars between April 22nd and August 12th.
+Participants work with peers across the world to develop skills in critical thinking, intercultural communication, project management, teamwork, and the fundamentals of organising and implementing public awareness campaigns.

 Based on their learning and individual interests, participants will explore the role of public awareness-raising campaigns in attitude and behaviour change.
-Participants will work in groups to develop a strategy for raising awareness and will produce materials in the lead up to the UN Food Systems Summit and COP26.
-Throughout the programme, participants will have opportunities to hear first-hand experiences from GOAL staff around the world, and professionals engaged in public awareness campaigns.
+Participants will produce materials in the lead up to the UN Food Systems Summit, COP26, and throughout GOAL’s #Connected2 campaign

 The Global Citizen’s Journey: A Resource for Global Citizenship Education